Molecular Laboratory Diagnostics

 To speak with an academic advisor or curriculum assistant regarding registration assistance, course information, or general interest, please fill out the form below.

 This program includes the following courses:

-BLD 830 - Concepts in Molecular Biology (2 Credits) - taught fall and spring semesters.
+BLD 830 - Concepts in Molecular Biology (2 Credits) - taught fall semester every year.
 Students will learn the techniques and theories of molecular biology including: nucleic acid synthesis and isolation, enzymatic digestion and modification, electrophoresis, hybridization and amplification, as well as clinical laboratory practice ethics.

-BLD 831 - Clinical Application of Molecular Biology (2 Credits) - taught in the spring and summer semesters.
+BLD 831 - Clinical Application of Molecular Biology (2 Credits) - taught in the spring semester every year.
 This course covers molecular diagnostic principles, including diagnostic outcomes in both traditional and non-traditional laboratories.

-BLD 832 - Molecular Pathology Laboratory (2 Credits) - taught in the summer semester.
+BLD 832 - Molecular Pathology Laboratory (2 Credits) - taught in the summer semester of even years.
 This is a hybrid course that combines online learning and the lab portion taught on campus for one week during the summer.
 This hands-on laboratory course will give students the experience of working in a molecular laboratory and train them to produce accurate results.

 These textbooks are used in both BLD 830 and BLD 831.
 You may purchase your books through any retailer.